 Ha Long Bay

-Professor Jack Harris P'02, P'06, of the HWS Anthropology and Sociology department, will lead the tour to Vietnam.
-Jack has a great passion for Vietnam, its people, its landscapes, and its culture.
-Among his varied academic experiences abroad, Professor Harris has been Faculty Director of the Vietnam semester abroad program many times, led groups of faculty to Vietnam several times, and will lead the student semester program again in Fall 2012.
+Professor Jack Harris, P'02, P'06, of the HWS Anthropology and Sociology Department, and his wife Deborah ’73, P'02, P'06, will lead their third alum tour to Vietnam.
+Jack and Deb have a great passion for Vietnam, its people, its landscapes, and its culture.
+Jack’s varied academic experiences abroad include serving as faculty director of the Vietnam semester abroad program twice, most recently in the Fall 2012, and leading groups of HWS and ASIANetwork faculty to Vietnam several times.
 He has coordinated faculty members to lead the abroad program and, with their help, has developed it into a successful joint program with Union College.
 Taking this interest to the classroom, Harris teaches "Sociology of Vietnam: Conflict, Colonialism and Catharsis," which studies Vietnamese history, culture and social relations.
-Professor Harris has served as presenter and respondent at the International Conference on Vietnamese Studies in Hanoi and has published papers in both Vietnam and in the United States.
-At HWS, he currently serves as chair of the American Studies Program, director of the Public Service minor, director of the men's studies program, and is a member of the Asian language and cultures program.
+Professor Harris has served as presenter and respondent at the International Conference on Vietnamese Studies in Hanoi, and has published papers in both Vietnam and in the United States.
+At HWS, he is a member of the Asian language and cultures program.

 Temple of Literature, Hanoi Previous HWS alum/parent trip Saigon at night